CASTING CALL FOR ROMEO AND JULIET BY WILLIAM SHAKESPEARE

-Directed by David Bishop, this bitingly funny play is delivered through quick, witty Victorian-era dialogue, mixed with double entendres and vernacular expressions, to explore the relationship between the two women and their much put upon maid.
+Directed by David Bishop, this bitingly funny play is set in the 1890s in Anna's drawing room.
+She is about to receive Claire, her friend and former 'significant other', who has come to visit but with a very particular request.
+Delivered through quick, witty dialogue, mixed with double entendres and vernacular expressions, the play explores the relationship between the two women and their much put upon maid.
 Through humour and nuance, the play explores the negotiation, conflict, compromise and reconciliation that arise in a period when women will go to great lengths to find romantic happiness in a male dominated world.

 Biggar Theatre Workshop